 The total amount of a tax levy is limited by statute.
 However, the voters in each municipality may vote to exclude from the limitation any amounts required to pay debt service on indebtedness incurred before November 4, 1980.
 Local voters may also vote to exempt specific subsequent bond issues from the limitation.
-(See "Tax Limitations" under "PROPERTY TAXATION" below.)
+(See "Tax Limitations" Under "PROPERTY TAXATION" below.)
 In addition, obligations incurred before November 4, 1980 may be constitutionally entitled to payment from taxes in excess of the statutory limit.

 No Lien.
 Except for taxes on the increased value of certain property in designated development districts which may be pledged for the payment of debt service on bonds issued to finance economic development projects within such districts, no provision is made for a lien on any portion of the tax levy or any other moneys to secure particular bonds or notes or bonds and notes generally (or judgments on bonds or notes) in priority to other claims.
 Provision is made, however, for borrowing to pay judgments, subject to the General Debt Limit.
-(See "INDEBTEDNESS-Authorization Procedures and Limitations" below.)
-Subject to the approval of the State Director of Accounts for judgments above \$10,000, judgments may also be paid from available funds without appropriation and included in the next tax levy unless other provision is made.
+(See "DEBT LIMITS" below.)
+Upon certification by the city solicitor or town council that no appeal can or will be taken, or as otherwise required by a municipality's charter, ordinances or bylaws, judgments may also be paid from available funds without appropriation and included in the next tax levy unless other provision is made.
+Any such payments shall be reported to the city or town's assessors by the city or town's auditor or accountant (or other officer having similar duties.
+The assessors shall include amounts of such payments in the aggregate appropriations assessed in the determination of the next subsequent annual tax rate.